 Probably the toughest category to evaluate between these two.
 It's all about what metric you consider most important.
 Barrett's raw scoring average is better, but Williamson is far more efficient.

 The worst thing about Barrett thus far has been his shot selection, but that's fixable.
 He can score from all three levels; Barrett can get to the rim as well as anyone and knows how to finish once he's there.
 He's becoming more and more confident with his pull-up 3 and is a nifty ball-handler for his 6-7 frame.

 Barrett needs to eliminate most of the pull-up, midrange jumpers from his arsenal.
-It's the worst shot in basketball, and he took far too many of those in Maui.
-Besides that, Barrett has a ton going for him in this department, and he should bounce back from a tough Maui Invitational.
+It's the worst shot in basketball, and he takes a lot of them.
+Besides that, Barrett has a ton going for him in this department, and he's been really good lately.

 Williamson hardly misses, and that's a testament to him.
 The only shot that's better than an open 3-pointer is a dunk, and Williamson certainly knows how to do that.
 He's an impressive straight-line driver, with more wiggle than most anticipate.
 He's an excellent offensive rebounder, which is another efficient source of offense.

 It just depends on your preference.
 As a Duke fan, you'd rather have a possession ending in a Williamson shot than a Barrett shot.
 But Barrett's creativity also helps Williamson and the rest of his teammates; Williamson can drive and kick a bit, too, but it's not really his game.